Safeguarding at Norton

 All members of staff are vetted against national safeguarding procedures before being allowed to work in school.
 At least one member of every interview panel has undertaken safer recruitment training to ensure that best practices and all necessary checks are carried out.

 I know that a lot of you will know me, but I thought that I better introduce myself and explain my new role within Norton.
-As some of you will know, I have been working at Norton for almost 10 years with a brief gap of 18 months.
+As some of you will know, I have been working at Norton for almost 11 years with a brief gap of 18 months.
 I have always loved Norton and the community that you become part of here.
-I have previously been classroom based or working as a Thrive Practitioner, but as of September this year, I am now the Safeguarding and Child Protection Coordinator.
+I have previously been classroom based or working as a Thrive Practitioner, but as of September 2020, I am now the Safeguarding and Child Protection Coordinator.
 It sounds like a very official title, but what this means is that I am your first point of contact, should you have any safeguarding concerns, need to share any information with us or need any support.
 I will try and make myself as present as I can in the mornings on the various playgrounds, so please do say hello, but I will also be contactable by phone, in school.

 The term ‘Safeguarding’ sounds official, but part of my role is to build relationship between families and school so if you should get a call from me, it doesn’t mean that there is anything to worry about, it is more about offering and providing support should you need it.